dejmedus/good-price-games/README.md

 ## Good Price Games 🕹

 Find great games on sale for up to 100% off.
-Built in < 24h for the MLH [HackBattle React vs Angular Hackathon](https://hackbattle-react-vs-angular.devpost.com/).
+Built in < 24h for the [HackBattle React vs Angular Hackathon](https://hackbattle-react-vs-angular.devpost.com/).

 ### Built with